sfritzell/Data-Management/sections/MessyTidy.md

 ## Why is (humanities) data so messy?

 Humanities data is notoriously messy for a variety of reasons.
 Depending on their field, researches may be accustomed to differing ways of conducting scholarship, making arguments, and citing their sources.
-An art historian and an archaeologist may look at the same sculpture, but their ways of discussing that same work of art with differ greatly.
+An art historian and an archaeologist may look at the same sculpture, but their ways of discussing that same work of art will differ greatly.

 **A quick exercise**: write out today's date and the current time on a slip of paper.
 Compare your slip with that of others.
 What do you notice?